IvanHanonoCozzetti/Price-Tracker/README.md

 ## Requests
 Requests allows you to send HTTP/1.1 requests extremely easily.
 There’s no need to manually add query strings to your URLs, or to form-encode your PUT & POST data — we can simply use the json method.

+### Beautiful Soup
+Beautiful Soup is a Python library for pulling data out of HTML and XML files.
+It provides idiomatic ways of navigating, searching, and modifying the parse tree.
+It commonly saves programmers hours or days of work.